IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :start-after: BLOCK2
    :end-before: BLOCK3

-Depending on whether this transaction is attempting to submit a new bid or request payout, the validator validates the corresponding set of conditions.
+Depending on whether this transaction is attempting to submit a new bid or to request payout, the validator validates the corresponding set of conditions.

 The ``sufficientBid`` condition verifies that the bid amount is sufficient: